ttram7/weekend-jquery-salary-calculator/INSTRUCTIONS.md

-x Store the information to calculate monthly costs append information to the DOM and clear the input fields. x Using the stored information, calculate monthly costs and append this to the to DOM.
--->If the total monthly cost exceeds $20,000, add a red background color to the total monthly cost.
+x Store the information to calculate monthly costs append information to the DOM and clear the input fields. x Using the stored information, calculate monthly costs and append this to the to DOM. x If the total monthly cost exceeds $20,000, add a red background color to the total monthly cost.

 Create a delete button that removes an employee from the DOM.
 For Base mode, it does **not** need to remove that Employee's salary from the reported total.